How to buy Alumina (AWC) shares in Australia

-Alumina Limited is an aluminum business based in Australia.
-Alumina shares (AWC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Alumina has a trailing 12-month revenue of around $100,000.
+Alumina is an aluminum business based in Australia.
+Alumina shares (AWC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Alumina has a trailing 12-month revenue of around $900,000.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Alumina